-All applications, reports or information submitted to EPA and IDEQ must be signed and certified as follows.
+All applications, reports, or information submitted to EPA and IDEQ must be signed and certified as follows.

 - 1. All permit applications must be signed as follows: - a) For a corporation: by a responsible corporate officer. - b) For a partnership or sole proprietorship: by a general partner or the proprietor, respectively. - c) For a municipality, state, federal, Indian tribe, or other public agency: by either a principal executive officer or ranking elected official. - 2.
 All reports required by the permit and other information requested by EPA or IDEQ must be signed by a person described above or by a duly authorized representative of that person.
 A person is a duly authorized representative only if: - a) The authorization is made in writing by a person described above; - b) The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity, such as the position of plant manager, operator of a well or a well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the company; and - c) The written authorization is submitted to the Director of the Office of Compliance and Enforcement and IDEQ. - 3.
 Changes to authorization.
-If an authorization under Part V.E.2 is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of Part V.E.2. must be submitted to the Director of the Office of Compliance and
+If an authorization under Paragraph 2 of this Part is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of